Installation¶

 FastChem to be run in parallel.
 If it cannot detect the library,

-After CMake successfully configured the compilation files,
+After CMake has successfully configured the compilation files,

 FastChem can be compiled by running: